Br0wnMamba/SkyView-Library-System/README.md

 - **CSS** – Styling and layout
 - **Figma** – UI/UX design reference

+## Login Credentials

+To access certain features of the library system (such as checking out books or accessing a user profile), users must log in.

+### Default Login Credentials

+For demo purposes, the following credentials can be used:

 ## Getting Started

 To run the project locally: